 It is advisable to refer to the publisher's version if you intend to cite from the work.
 See Guidance on citing.

-To link to this article DOI: http://dx.doi.org/10.5194/acpd-11-33689-2011 including copyright law.
-Copyright and IPR is retained by the creators or other copyright holders.
+To link to this article DOI: http://dx.doi.org/10.5194/acp-12-2777-2012 copyright holders.
 Terms and conditions for use of this material are defined in the End User Agreement.

 Publisher: Copernicus Publications